Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4999.8,5012.820008.md

 ### Transcript

-> to finish a few of few hours of finish the game and they took like hun'red or
+> how long is the game gonna be for start to finish a few of few hours of finish the game and they took like hun'red or so hours I don't like the exact numbers